undera/encarno/README.md

 ## TODO

-- allow configuring TLS options
-- test it with `Connection: close` in requests
 - figure out the issue with steps on the response time graph

-- rename `Hostname` into `Address` in payload input file
 - limit len of auto-label for long GET urls
 - Use "startMissed" in self health
 - binary output writer&reader, including strings externalization